osu-uwaterloo/osu-uwaterloo-website/content/about/_index.md

 - Trivia
 - In-person meetups

-No term is the same, but you can always expect some fun events to be planned!
+No term is the same, but you can always expect unique events to be planned!

 ![A UWaterloo student playing osu!](/images/perpet.jpg)